gitrdm/lojban-parser/docs/proposed/tree-sitter-integration.md

 Notes:
 - We intentionally keep structure (GIhEK modifiers, BIhI bracket forms, forethought GEK … GI …) in grammar, not scanner; the scanner only recognizes atomic cmavo.
 - When adding externals, append to the end to avoid renumbering existing tokens; if reordering is necessary, update both grammar.js and scanner.c in lockstep.

+Deferred/explicitly out of Phase 2 scope (900-series audit):
+- NAhE-BO and NA KU compounding (lexer_I_945 / lexer_J_950) — grammar will own placement; scanner will expose the atomic cmavo only (NAhE, BO; NA, KU).
+Covered later when we wire conversion/negation rules.
+- Misc. ek/joik compounding beyond current JOI/JEK families already surfaced — retained as grammar-level precedence, not scanner compounds.

+Scanner behavior notes:
+- Whitespace/pause: spaces, tabs, newline, and the dot and slash chars are treated as pauses (ignored).
+- Backslash-newline: now handled as a line continuation and ignored.

 - Grammar
   - Remove left recursion; encode precedence/associativity for connectives and MEX operators via `prec.left` / `prec.right`.